 The following restrictions apply to the Thornton Fourth of July Celebration:

-- Due to the large crowds and fireworks, the Police Department encourages everyone to leave their pets at home for this event.
+Due to the large crowds and fireworks, the Thornton Police Department encourages everyone to leave their pets at home for this event.

 For a printable version of this information and a detailed parking map, select "Download Parking Map" on the top right.

-Paved Carpenter Recreation Center parking lot: Access at the light at 110th Place and Colorado Boulevard.
-Open from 8 a.m.-4 p.m. on July 4.
+- Paved Carpenter Recreation Center parking lot: Access at the light at 110th Place and Colorado Boulevard.
+Open from 8 a.m.-4 p.m. on July 4 for patrons using the facility.
 After the facility closes, the lot will be available for event parking.

-112th Avenue and Madison Street Lots: Use the entrance at 110th Avenue and Colorado Boulevard to access the two paved parking lots in the new Carpenter Park.
-The lower lot is for vehicles with handicapped parking authorization.
+- 112th Avenue and Madison Street Lots: Use the entrance at 110th Avenue and Colorado Boulevard to access the two paved parking lots in the new Carpenter Park.

 - Handicap Parking: Handicap parking is located in the lower parking lots of Carpenter Park on the north side of the event field as well as south of the event field in the northernmost row of the Carpenter Park Field parking lots.
 Please download the parking map for exact locations.